 Celiac diagnosis stories- as told by Gluten

-My celiac diagnosis story is about Gluten’s rise and fall in my body, as told in Gluten’s unique voice every Celiac will recognize.
+Celiac diagnosis stores are about Gluten’s rise and fall in my body, as told in Gluten’s unique voice every Celiac will recognize.

 Gluten is my name, and I am here to tell one of my many celiac diagnosis stories.
 This is the story of one of my victims, who I quietly wrought havoc on for years before my presence became known.
 Since it is ultimately a story of defeat, it is not with complete pride that I tell it—but I do hope you’ll pay me the accolades I am due for my show of bravery (which humility requires large amounts of).

-My MO is to stow away inside loaves of bread, cookies, fake crab meat, shampoos, even the shared cutting board of a gluten-eating housemate.
+My MO is to stow away inside loaves of bread, cookies, fake crab meat, shampoos, and even a gluten-eating housemate's shared cutting board.
 Bottles of soy sauce and cans of Campbell’s Soup are the Trojan horses I use to gain entry to my victims.

 To have power is to retain utmost control while exerting little effort.
-Fighting takes energy, for which reason I find it opportune that my victim’s bodies do my dirty work for me, without my needing to lift a finger.
+Fighting takes energy, so I find it opportune that my victim’s bodies do my dirty work for me without needing to lift a finger.

-Let’s rewind to when she believes it all began (though there is no way to say for sure, reasonable conjectures point to this time frame).
+Let’s rewind our celiac diagnosis stories to when she believes it all began (though there is no way to say for sure, reasonable conjectures point to this time frame).

-In July of 2016, I began stealing strands of her hair.
+In July 2016, I began stealing strands of her hair.

 Skin rashes came and went for the next several years.